PlayEveryWare/eos_plugin_for_unity/docs/disable_plugin_per_platform.md

 ## Effects of EOS_DISABLE

-  - All scripts from the C# EOS SDK included in the EOS_SDK subdirectory of the plugin are disabled
+  - All scripts from the C# EOS SDK included in the EOS_SDK subdirectory of the plugin are disabled.
-  - All scripts included in the EOS plugin samples are disabled except for `EOSHostManager`
+  - All scripts included in the EOS plugin samples are disabled except for `EOSHostManager`.
-  - Build script functionality (any classes implementing `IPreprocessBuildWithReport` or the like) are disabled
+  - Build script functionality (any classes implementing `IPreprocessBuildWithReport` or the like) are disabled.
-  - `EOSManager` remains a valid component but all of its functionality is disabled
+  - `EOSManager` remains a valid component but all of its functionality is disabled.
-  - DLL loading still occurs for the time being
+  - DLL loading still occurs for the time being.